The optimality of (stochastic) veto delegation: Model

 \section{Model}

 There are two players, a principal (he) and a better-informed agent (she).
-The state $θ$ follows some full-support distribution $μ ∈ Δ(Θ)$, where the state space $Θ$ is a subset of $ℝ^n$ for some positive integer $n$.
+The state~$θ$ follows some full-support distribution $μ ∈ Δ(Θ)$, where the state space $Θ$ is a subset of $ℝ^n$ for some positive integer $n$.
 The agent privately observes the realized state.
-Denote by $a \in A$ a generic option or allocation, where the set of available options $A$ is a subset of $ℝ^m$ for some positive integer $m$.
+Denote by $a \in A$ a generic option or allocation, where the set of available options $A$ is a subset of $ℝ^\ell$ for some positive integer $\ell$.
 Principal's and agent's payoff functions are $u \colon A × Θ → ℝ$ and $v \colon A → ℝ$, respectively.
 While the principal's payoffs depend on the realized state, the agent's do not.

 \paragraph*{Status-quo option} Notably, there exists a unique \textit{status quo option} $a_{0} \in A$, and any option distinct from $a_{0}$ is referred as a \textit{non-status quo option.} We interpret choosing $\an$ as maintaining the status quo option or allocation.
 Real-life instances of $\an$ include customers buying nothing from the intermediaries, investors rejecting the financial products recommended by the financial advisors, and policy makers vetoing the political advisors' proposals for new policies.
-The principal is assumed to be \textit{more risk-averse} than the agent toward choosing non-status quo options at all states.
+The principal is assumed to be \textit{more risk-averse} than the agent toward choosing non-status quo options at \textit{all} states.
 Formally, for each $θ ∈ Θ$, there exists a strictly concave transformation $h_θ: ℝ \to ℝ$ such that $u(a, θ) = h_θ (v(a))$ for all $a \ne a_{0}$.
 Additionally, the set $v (A \setminus \set{a_0}) = \set{ v(a) : a \in A \text{ and } a \ne \an }$ is assumed to be connected.

-Following the literature on optimal delegation (e.g., Melumad and Shibano (1991); Martimort and Semenov~(2006); Alonso and Matouschek~(2008)), we approach the delegation problem from a mechanism design perspective and focus on the principal's optimal mechanism.
-A \emph{direct mechanism} is a Borel measurable function $α: Θ \to Δ(A)$ such that expected payoffs are integrable.
-To simplify notation, let $α_θ := α(θ) ∈ Δ(A)$ be the principal's (possibly stochastic) action given the reported $θ$ and let
+Following the literature on optimal delegation (e.g., Melumad and Shibano, 1991; Martimort and Semenov, 2006; Alonso and Matouschek, 2008), we approach the delegation problem from a mechanism design perspective and focus on the principal's optimal mechanism.
+A \emph{direct mechanism} is a Borel measurable function $m : Θ \to Δ(A)$ such that expected payoffs are integrable.
+To simplify notations, we extend the domains of players' payoff functions to incorporate stochastic options: